Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Numerical performance

-The right-hand side of this relation constitutes the function $F_k$ in equation (\ref{ukp1}).
-The residue tolerance $ε$ of BPL is set such that the mean error on the first integral (\ref{first_integral}) is about $1.35·10^{-7}$ over a simulation time $T=1000$.
-The mean or overall error is defined as an approximation of
+The parameter $ε$ of BPL which is used in the accuracy criterion (\ref{eps}) is set such that the mean error on the first integral (\ref{first_integral}) is about $1.35·10^{-7}$ over a simulation time $T=1000$.
+This mean or overall error is defined as an approximation of

-The approximate solution over 40 seconds is presented in Figure \ref{fig:sol}.
+The approximate solution over 40 seconds is visualized in Figure \ref{fig:sol}.
 It necessitated 254 iterations.
-To obtain the smooth graphics in Figure \ref{fig:sol}, not only the value of the solution at the discrete times $(t_i)_{i=0,\dots,254}$ but also at some intermediate times $t\in]t_i,t_{i+1}[$.
-Contrarily to many other schemes, no interpolation method is needed for this.
+To obtain the smooth plots in Figure \ref{fig:sol}, not only the value of the solution at the discrete times $(t_i)_{i=0,\dots,254}$ but also at some intermediate times $t\in]t_i,t_{i+1}[$ are plotted.
+In contrast to many other schemes, no interpolation method is needed for this.
 Formula (\ref{gausslaguerre}) directly provides the approximate solution within each interval $]t_i,t_{i+1}[$.

-The tolerance parameters of BDF, ETD, GAU and RK4 are set such that their a posteriori accuracy are comparable to that of BPL.
+The accuracy parameter $\tau$ are set for each step (BDF, ETD, GAU and RK4) such that their a posteriori accuracies are comparable to that of BPL.
 The mean errors are reported in Table \ref{tab:error}.
 They are around $4·10^{-7}$.

 Figure \ref{timestep_comparable_precision:lin} shows the evolution of the time steps of the different methods.
 The solution being periodic, only the evolution over the last 100 seconds are plotted.
-As can be seen, it is with BPL that the time step is the biggest.
-Since we are in a non-stiff case, the classical Runge-Kutta method has a good performance and competes with the 10 order Gauss scheme in terms of time step.
+As can be seen, it is with BPL that the time step is the largest.
+Since we are in a non-stiff case, the classical Runge-Kutta method has a good performance and competes with the 10-th order Gauss scheme in terms of time step.
 Figure \ref{timestep_comparable_precision:log} represents the same data as Figure \ref{timestep_comparable_precision:lin} but with a logarithmic scale in ordinate.
-It shows that the time step of BPL is about 60 times bigger than that of BDF and about 80 times bigger than that of ETD.
-It is confirmed in mean in Table \ref{tab:error}.
+It shows that the time step of BPL is about 60 times larger than that of BDF and about 80 times as large as that of ETD.
+It is confirmed in Table \ref{tab:error} which compares the mean values.
 As for CPU time, the two explicit integrators, BPL and RK4, have a comparable performance (see Table \ref{tab:error}).
 They need about 10 times less computation time than GAU and at least 100 times less than BDF and ETD.